 - Put your resume on TEFL websites like seriousteachers.com, Dave’s ESL Café, etc.

 - Create a short introduction video to showcase your English fluency and teaching skills.
-Post the video to Facebook groups and attach it to applications.
+Post the video to Facebook groups and attach it to your applications.

 - Approach schools and recruiters in person.
 By speaking with them directly, you can immediately demonstrate your competence and mastery of the English language.